Ending Laminations and Cannon-Thurston Maps: Laminations

+As mentioned in the introductory Section \ref{out}, we shall first prove the {\bf forward direction} of Theorem \ref{main}.
+Proposition \ref{ptpreimage} below shows that the existence of a Cannon-Thurston map automatically guarantees that end-points of leaves of the ending lamination are identified by the Cannon-Thurston map.

-\begin{prop} Let $u, v$ be either ideal end-points of a leaf of a lamination, or ideal boundary points of a complementary ideal polygon.
+\begin{prop} Let $u, v$ be either ideal end-points of a leaf of an ending lamination, or ideal boundary points of a complementary ideal polygon.
 Then $\partial i(u) = \partial i(v)$. \end{prop}

+\begin{proof} ( cf. Lemma 3.5 of \cite{mitra-endlam}.
+See also \cite{mahan-split}.)
+We shall use two facts in the proof: \\ 1) the fact (due to Bonahon \cite{bonahon-bouts} and Thurston \cite{thurstonnotes}) that surface groups are tame and that for $M$ there exist simple closed curves $a_i$ on $S$ whose geodesic realizations exit the end.\\ 2) the fact (due to Thurston \cite{thurstonnotes} Ch.
+9) that the sequence of simple closed curves $a_i$ converges to the ending lamination in the space of measured laminations.
+It follows that after lifting to the universal cover, any leaf of the ending lamination is a Chabauty topology limit of bi-infinite geodesics $\til{a_i}$ (lifts of $a_i$).

-{\bf Proof:} ( cf. Lemma 3.5 of \cite{mitra-endlam}.
-See also \cite{mahan-split} )\\ Take a sequence of short geodesics $s_i$ exiting the end.
-Let $a_i$ be geodesics in the intrinsic metric on the convex core boundary $S$ (of $M$) freely homotopic to $s_i$.
-(We use the hypothesis of simple degeneracy very mildly here to fix a base pleated surface.)
-We assume further that $a_i$'s are simple.
+Since any end $E$ of $M$ is geometrically tame \cite{thurstonnotes}, there exists $C_0$ such that there exists a sequence of closed geodesics $s_i$ with length at most $C_0$ exiting the end.
+We shall refer to such geodesics as `bounded geodesics'.
+Let $a_i$ be geodesics in the intrinsic metric on the base surface $S$ ( $=S_0 \subset M$) freely homotopic to $s_i$.
+We can assume further \cite{bonahon-bouts} that $a_i$'s are simple.
 Join $a_i$ to $s_i$ by the shortest geodesic $t_i$ in $M$ connecting the two curves.

-Then the collection $a_i$ converges to the ending lamination on $S$.
-Also, in the universal cover, we obtain segments $a_{fi} \subset \til{S}$ which are finite segments whose end-points are identified by the covering map $P: \til{M} \rightarrow M$.
+For any leaf $l$ of the ending lamination, we have a subsequence of the $a_i$'s whose Hausdorff limit in $S$ contains $l$.
+Abusing notation slightly let us denote the subsequence as $\{ a_i \}$.
+In the universal cover, we obtain segments $a_{fi} \subset \til{S}$ which are finite segments whose end-points are identified by the covering map $P: \til{M} \rightarrow M$.
 We also assume that $P$ is injective restricted to the interior of $a_{fi}$'s mapping to $a_i$.
 Similarly there exist segments $s_{fi} \subset \til{M}$ which are finite segments whose end-points are identified by the covering map $P: \til{M} \rightarrow M$.
 We also assume that $P$ is injective restricted to the interior of $a_{fi}$'s.
 The finite segments $s_{fi}$ and $a_{fi}$ are chosen in such a way that there exist lifts $t_{1i}$, $t_{2i}$, joining end-points of $a_{fi}$ to corresponding end-points of $s_{fi}$.
 The union of these four pieces looks like a trapezium (See figure below, where we omit subscripts for convenience).